Grade Level(s): 9

 - We cannot accept change requests to accommodate a change in flex period, teacher preferences, or lunch time.

-- After June 1, AP courses can no longer be added to a student's schedule for the upcoming year.
+- After May 31st, AP courses can no longer be added to a student's schedule for the upcoming year.

 - When changing courses, a student acknowledges that the change may affect the periods and/or teachers for other courses in their schedule, including flex.